Kim arrives on PGA Tour with 61 to win Wyndham Championship

 The tour has suspended players who signed on with Saudi-funded LIV Golf, and they did not count toward the top 125 in the FedEx Cup.
 Lower was the equivalent of No. 128 going into the final event of the regular season.

-Fowler looked to be out of luck when he missed the cut on Friday at No. 123.
-But enough players faded on the weekend, such as Brian Stuard, that Fowler gets to extend his season for at least another week at the FedEx St. Jude Championship next week.
+Rickie Fowler looked to be out of luck when he missed the cut on Friday at No. 123.
+But enough players faded on the weekend that Fowler gets to extend his season for at least another week at the FedEx St. Jude Championship next week.

-Two players were knocked out of the top 125 — Matt Wallace (124) and Austin Smotherman (125), who needed par on the final hole of the second round and took double bogey.

-Max McGreevy, who was the equivalent of No. 126, tied for fifth to move to No. 104.
-The other went to Kim, who was not part of the standings until he accepted membership with his win.
-Along with a pair of top 10s, including third place at the Scottish Open, Kim moved to No. 34.